 Even when your characters all speak the same language, the way they speak it can show which part of the world they come from.
 For example, anglophone Europeans and North Americans will often use different vocabularies, even though they’re both speaking English.
 An American will say “elevator” while a British person will say “lift,” or an American will describe a car as having a “trunk” and “hood” while in England that same car would have a “boot” and “bonnet.”

-Even within the same country you can have wildly different dialects; a character from California won’t necessarily speak in the same way as one from Texas or New York.
-In the UK, certain areas such as London or Manchester have very distinctive accents and ways of speaking.
-Using these varying dialects in your writing is a great way to show where your characters are most comfortable, where they might feel alienated, and where they might bring in cultural preconceptions or values that contribute to the story.
+Even within the same country you can have wildly different regional dialects; a character from California won’t necessarily speak in the same way as one from Texas or New York.
+In the UK, certain areas such as London or Manchester have very distinctive accents, stereotypical expressions, and ways of speaking.

 2. Level of education